ciganche/Smith-Waterman/README.md

-# Smith-Waterman local sequence alignment
+# Smith-Waterman algorithm for local sequence alignment
 An optimal algorithm for local sequence alignment with an UNIX-like user interface.\
 \
 Finds all possible alignments between two sequences by utilizing depth first search.
 This means overlapping alignments are returned but without any subalignments, like in the case of https://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Smith-Waterman.